joaotavora/fiasco/README.md

 Debugging failures
 ------------------

-Run with `:interactive t` to bring up the lisp debugger every time a test failure (lisp error or assertion failure).
-This allows us to see that the the stack overflow erros are due to a typo (`seconds` should be `second` in line 6) and that `hours-and-minutes` should be rewritten like
+Run the example again, with `:interactive t` to bring up the lisp debugger every time a test failure happens.
+They are caused by error conditions or test assertion failures.
+We have two of the former and one of the latter.

+In this case, we see that the the stack overflow erros are due to a typo (`seconds` should be `second` in line 6) and that `hours-and-minutes` should be rewritten like:

 ```lisp
 (defun hours-and-minutes (seconds)